Dimension reduction in recurrent networks by canonicalization: Conclusions

 The contributions in this paper should be considered just as a first step in the full understanding of this problem as, in comparison with the classical theory of forward-looking input-driven state-space systems, there are many deficiencies in the level of comprehension of several important mathematical issues.
 We now list a few of them that are part of our research agenda and that will be studied in forthcoming works: \begin{itemize} \item {\bfi The geometric nature of reachable sets by semi-infinite inputs} (see the definition in \eqref{set of reachable states}).
 Reachable sets are central objects in the context of continuous-time forward looking systems in connection with the notion of controllability (see \cite{sontag:book, Lewis2002, Bullo2005, bloch2015nonholonomicbook} and references therein).
 From the geometric viewpoint, this important application question has given rise to the notions of generalized foliation and distribution \cite{stefan, stefanb, sussmann, kms93}.
 Some of these results have a discrete-time counterpart (see, for instance, \cite{fliess1981group, jakubczyk1990controllability, kalman:Festschrift}) but the situation is mostly unknown when it comes to semi-infinite inputs.
-Some partial information \cite{manjunath:tino:jaeger} can be obtained by using the recent theory of nonautonomous dynamical systems. \cite{Kloeden:Rasmussen}. \item {\bfi The geometric nature of the canonical state spaces obtained by reduction} (see the definition in Theorem \ref{Canonicalization by reduction}).
+Some partial information \cite{manjunath:tino:jaeger} can be obtained by using the recent theory of nonautonomous dynamical systems \cite{Kloeden:Rasmussen}. \item {\bfi The geometric nature of the canonical state spaces obtained by reduction} (see the definition in Theorem \ref{Canonicalization by reduction}).
 Again, in other contexts like the reduction of symmetric Hamiltonian systems or control systems, this is a very well studied question (see \cite{Ortega2004, Marsden2007} for the autonomous case or \cite{van1981symmetries, nijmeijer1982controlled, bloch2015nonholonomicbook} for the control case).
 The semi-infinite inputs framework presents new mathematical challenges that need to be addressed with innovative tools. \item {\bfi The geometric nature of the canonical realization state-spaces in Theorem \ref{Canonical realization of input/output systems}}.
 In the linear case treated in Section \ref{Realization and canonicalization of linear filters} we were able to easily pinpoint the vector space structure of the quotient space ${\cal X}:= {\cal Z}^{\mathbb{Z}_{-}}/\sim_{I} $ and to comfortably work with it.
-In more general nonlinear situations it is very difficult to answer even elementary questions (like the dimension) about the canonical state-space ${\cal X} $ even when we impose strong regularity assumptions on the original input space ${\cal Z}^{\mathbb{Z}_{-}} $. \end{itemize}
+In more general nonlinear situations it is very difficult to answer even elementary questions (like the dimension) about the canonical state-space ${\cal X} $ even when we impose strong regularity assumptions on the original input space ${\cal Z}^{\mathbb{Z}_{-}} $. \item {Even in the linear case, there is, as far as we know, no {\bf readily usable characterization of the situations in which the canonical realizations introduced in Theorem \ref{Canonicalization of linear filters} are finite dimensional}.
+Such criterion is necessary for the practical implementation of this result.} \end{itemize}